adam-rabinowitz/wasp_indel_v1.0/mapping/README.md

 Step 10:
 --------

-Generate reference and alternative allele counts from the filtered and deduplicated BAM file.
-When there is more than one alternative allele the sum of the alternative allele counts as well as the individual alternative allele counts is returned.
+Generate reference, alternative and other allele counts from the filtered and deduplicated BAM file using the script 'get_as_counts.py'.
+The sum of the alternative allele counts as well as the individual alternative allele counts are reported for each position in the VCF file.

 Things to do:
 -------------